tuo/tuo.github.io/_posts/2023-07-28-quit-coffee-en.md

 * Just drink water for a random day of the week, no tea, no coffee
 * delete tiktok
 * half of time in the week dont' listen to anyting on commute
-* half of time on the metro, take off glasses, just observe.
+* Half of the time on the metro, try take off my glasses (I'm nearsighted) and simply observe the surroundings with everything blurred.

 ### Feel